All Episodes

 The gut instinct from God does not pass.

-It stays in your spirit, and you can't avoid it.
+It stays in your spirit and you can't avoid it.

-And usually the gut instinct is gonna require us to get uncomfortable.
+And usually the gut instinct is going to require us to get uncomfortable because sometimes our comfort leads to complacency.

 So Devon's created a first of his kind simulation to show you if your gut could talk, what would it say?